effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 -interaction with third-party API

--a random code fragment where a developer need to write an explicit throw
+-a random code fragment where a developer needs  to write an explicit throw

 The effect provides us with a handler in which all such questionable code fragments will be stored.

-Thus, by executing handler function, the effect emits an event about success (.done) or about failure (.fail).
-During the execution, a Boolean .pending field is also available, which will clearly indicate whether or not the effect is in progress.
+Thus, by executing handler function, the effect emits an event about success ([.done](https://effector.dev/docs/api/effector/effect#done)) or about failure ([.fail](https://effector.dev/docs/api/effector/effect/#fail)).
+During the execution, a Boolean [.pending](https://effector.dev/docs/api/effector/effect/#pending) field is also available, which will clearly indicate whether or not the effect is in progress.

-For those who don't care about the outcome, the .finally event is kindly provided and is always emitted.
+For those who don't care about the outcome, the [.finally](https://effector.dev/docs/api/effector/effect/#finally) event is kindly provided and is **always** emitted.

 ## Regular units